nathanakalish/netartificer/README.md

 - **User-Friendly Menus:** No need to memorize commands or flags.
 The interactive menus guide you through every step, with helpful warnings and confirmations.
 - **Cleaner Than the CLI:** Instead of sifting through walls of text, NetArtificer highlights the important stuff and makes it easy to spot errors, warnings, and results at a glance.

-## What can it do?
+## Features
-- Run cable diagnostics (TDR) on supported switches
+- **Cable Diagnostics (TDR):** Run cable tests on supported switches (Aruba, Cisco, Netgear; Aruba is fully implemented).
-- VLAN config helper
+- **VLAN Configuration Helper:** Interactive VLAN config for Aruba, Cisco, and Netgear switches, with LLDP auto-detection and safety checks.
+- **LAG (Link Aggregation) Configuration:** Create and manage LAGs/port-channels on supported switches.
-- LLDP and ARP info
+- **LLDP and ARP Info:** View detailed LLDP neighbor info (with option to hide Tailscale neighbors) and ARP tables.
-- Show network interfaces
+- **Show Network Interfaces:** Lists all active interfaces, with type and speed, including bridge/AP status.
+- **Access Point Control:** Enable/disable a Wi-Fi access point (bridged to Ethernet) with custom SSID/passphrase.
+- **Network Utilities:**
-- Ping, traceroute (MTR), DNS lookup, port scan, ping sweep
+  - Ping, Traceroute (MTR), DNS lookup, Port scan, Ping sweep
-- Wake-on-LAN, speed test, WHOIS, SNMP monitoring
+  - Wake-on-LAN, Speed test, WHOIS, SNMP monitoring
-- Interactive menu or command-line flags
-- Tries to auto-detect switch info via LLDP
-- Logging (kinda basic for now, but will improve)
+- **Settings Configuration:** Change SSH username, logging, log file, AP SSID/passphrase, and hide Tailscale LLDP neighbors—all from the menu.
+- **Dependency Checking & Auto-Install:** Checks for all required tools and offers to install missing dependencies (supports apt and Homebrew).
+- **Updater:** Checks for new versions on GitHub and can update itself in-place.
+- **Logging:** Basic logging of actions to a configurable log file.
+- **Command-Line Flags:** Run any tool directly with flags (e.g., `--ping`, `--vlan`, etc.) or use the interactive menu.
+- **Extensible:** Drop new Bash scripts in the `tools/` folder to add your own menu options.
+- **Cross-Platform:** Works on Linux and macOS (tested on both).
+- **Safety:** Prompts and warnings to prevent accidental lockout or misconfiguration.
+- **Quick Bailout:** Type `qq` at most prompts to return to the main menu.

 ## Planned Features
-- Much better, more detailed logging (with log levels and filtering)
+- More robust logging (log levels, filtering, better formatting)
-- Real Cisco and Netgear switch support (tested and robust)
+- Fully tested Cisco and Netgear support
-- More automatic detection and error handling
-- Plugin/extension system for adding new tools easily
+- Plugin/extension system for new tools
 - Automatic menu generation from tools directory
-- More output formatting
+- More output formatting and reporting
-- Updater function for easy upgrades
-- More network utilities and switch vendor support
+- Additional network utilities and vendor support

 ## Requirements
 - Bash (Linux or macOS)